ScalaConsultants/rough-slick/blogpost.md

 Plain SQL:        0.13 s
 [success] Total time: 2 s, completed Jan 23, 2015 8:07:50 PM
 ```
 Wow!
 The difference is staggering.
 The most reasonable explanation lies in Postgres's advanced query optimizer.
-You can read about the details here: http://www.postgresql.org/docs/9.4/static/geqo.html
+You can read about the details [http://www.postgresql.org/docs/9.4/static/geqo.html](http://www.postgresql.org/docs/9.4/static/geqo.html).

 Still, there seems to be no way to circumvent the `IN` clause compilation problem.